This class analyzes a passed neural network and stores its internal

 output_names

-e.g. for a model with 3
+excluding the batch dimension, e.g., for a model with 3 output nodes use

 Note: This argument is optional and otherwise the names are